colinmcparland/landlord/readme.md

 If you answered yes, then this site is for you.
 Visit today at [landlord.tinybird.ca](https://landlord.tinybird.ca)

 ### Todo
-* Show aggregate ratings, header, see more links to review info boxes
+* Add aggregate rating to review info boxes
 * Implement all reviews page
-* Show map address confirmation when creating new review
-* Style it up baby
+* Style it up baby with the cool new logo
+* Footer and the like
+* Google analytics